Good reduction of three-point Galois covers: Good reduction

 \begin{theorem} Let $G$ be a finite group with cyclic $p$-Sylow subgroup.
-Let $K/K_0$ be a finite extension such that $e(K) < \frac{p-1}{m_G}$, and let $f: Y \to X = \proj^1$ be a three-point $G$-cover defined (as a $G$-cover) over $K$.
+Let $K/K_0$ be a finite extension such that $e(K) < (p-1)/m_G$, and let $f: Y \to X = \proj^1$ be a three-point $G$-cover defined (as a $G$-cover) over $K$.
 Then $f$ has potentially good reduction, realized over a tame extension $L/K$ of degree dividing the exponent of the center $Z(G)$ of $G$.
 In particular, if $Z(G)$ is trivial, then $f$ has good reduction. \end{theorem}

-\begin{proof} Since $e(K) < \frac{p-1}{m_G}$, \cite[Lemme 4.2.13]{Ra:sp} shows that the branching indices of $f$ are all prime-to-$p$.
+\begin{proof} Since $e(K) < (p-1)/m_G$, \cite[Lemme 4.2.13]{Ra:sp} shows that the branching indices of $f$ are all prime-to-$p$.
 If $f$ has bad reduction, then Corollary \ref{Cmultred} shows that the stable model of $f$ has multiplicative reduction over the original component.
 However, by Proposition \ref{Pnotmult}, this is impossible.
 Thus $f$ must have potentially good reduction.

 By \cite[Proposition 4.1.2]{Ra:sp}, if $L/K$ is the minimal extension such that $f \times_K L$ has good reduction, then $\Gal(L/K)$ is a subgroup of $Z(G)$.
 If $p$ divides $|Z(G)|$, then \cite[Corollary 2.4]{Ob:vc} shows that $G$ has a quotient that is a nontrivial $p$-group.
-Thus $f$ must be branched with ramification indices divisible by $p$.
-By \cite[Lemme 4.2.13]{Ra:sp}, this is impossible.
+Thus $f$ must be branched with ramification indices divisible by $p$, which we have already seen is impossible.
 So $p \nmid \Gal(L/K)$.
 This means that $\Gal(L/K)$ is cyclic, so its degree divides the exponent of $Z(G)$. \end{proof}

 \begin{remark} Since all $p$-Sylow subgroups of $G$ are conjugate to each other, so are all subgroups of order $p$.
 If $Q$ is such a subgroup, then the $G$-conjugacy class of a nontrivial element $q \in Q$ contains $m_G$ elements of $Q$.
-Thus there are $\frac{p-1}{m_G}$ different conjugacy classes of elements of order $p$ in $G$, and the form of Theorem \ref{Tmain} stated above is equivalent to that in the introduction. \end{remark}
+Thus there are $(p-1)/m_G$ different conjugacy classes of elements of order $p$ in $G$, and the form of Theorem \ref{Tmain} stated above is equivalent to that in the introduction. \end{remark}

 \begin{remark} Raynaud asked (\cite[Question 6.2.2]{Ra:sp}) if Theorem \ref{Tmain} might hold when $G$ has a $p$-Sylow group of order $p$ and $r - 2 < p/m_G$, where $r$ is the number of branch points and all branch points are equidistant.
 For instance, should Theorem \ref{Tmain} hold for four-point covers with equidistant branch locus when $m_G \neq p-1$?
 Unfortunately, Corollary \ref{Cmultred} need not hold for covers with more than three branch points, so it looks as though other techniques must be used for such covers. \end{remark}